Kedar-P-Deshmukh/Calories-Burnt-Prediction-Machine-Learning/README.md

 Calories: Total number of calories burned by the user during the activity.

 **Approach:-**
 The following steps were followed in the project:
 Data Loading and cleaning: Loaded data set and checked and removed the Null values and duplicate values.
 Exploratory Data Analysis: Did Exploratory Analysis to understand relations among columns and various insights in data.
 Data Pre-Processing: - Checked and removed the outliners using IQR method.
 Data Split: The pre-processed data was split into training and test.
 Model Training: By using training data, we trained our predictive model and we used testing data to evaluate our prediction.
 We first trained model with only duration parameter, then with most relevant column and the all column.
-We also evaluated various different Regression model like Linear Regression , XG Boost, Lasso Regression, Ridge Regression, RandomForest Regression.
+We also evaluated various different Regression model like Linear Regression , XG Boost, Lasso Regression, Ridge Regression, RandomForest Regression  .

 **Model Evaluation:-** The performance of the trained models was evaluated using metrics such as mean absolute error.
 And K-fold cross validation.